 Notably, it has been held that no matter how ‘horrifying’ or ‘obviously wrong’ the offence may be, the presumption cannot be rebutted merely due to the child committing such acts.

 This is due to how the focus of the test is on whether the child appreciated that what they did was morally wrong, which also directs attention to their ‘intellectual and moral development’.
+In making this determination, it is important to assess the child's development, education, and environment.

 Therefore, evidence that may be utilised includes statements or admissions made by the child, behaviour of the child before and after the act, and any prior criminal history.

-Room for reform?
+Room for Reform?

 In Australia, there is growing momentum for the age of criminal responsibility to be formally raised to 14, rather than the current age of 10.
+This is significant because Australia currently has one of the lowest ages of criminal liability globally, with children aged as young as 10 able to be held criminally liable for crimes committed, compared to higher minimum ages in other countries.

 A main argument in support of this is the reality that where a child has strong support networks, behaviour which may be considered ‘anti-social’ is normally addressed by their parents or school.
+Early intervention, support services, and social services are crucial in supporting children and young people, helping to prevent their involvement in the youth justice system.
+Alternatives such as therapeutic support panels and youth justice conferences provide community-based responses rather than traditional criminal proceedings.

 Where there is an absence of a strong support network, the child is often more likely to be dealt with by the criminal justice system (i.e., by the police and courts).
+This increases the risk of a young person being held responsible or held criminally responsible for serious crimes, including grievous bodily harm, and has led to debate about whether exceptions should be made for such offences.
+Children without a support network are often associated with those facing mental and physical health issues, disability, poverty, insecure housing, and abuse.

 As examined by the Law Council of Australia in 2022, this is a powerful argument for raising the age, in that a child should not be harshly punished due to being disadvantaged.
+It has also been illustrated that children who interact with the criminal justice system at an early age face lasting consequences, including risks of recidivism and mental health issues.

 Victoria now plans to raise the age from 10 to 12 by 2024, and hopefully to 14 by 2027.